balanced/balanced-docs/api/rev1/api/debits.rst

 Debit (charge) a bank account.

 .. note::
-  :header_class: alert alert-tab-red
+  :header_class: alert alert-tab-yellow
-  :body_class: alert alert-green
+  :body_class: alert alert-yellow

   A bank account must be verified with micro deposits before it can be debited.
 See :ref:`bank-account-verifications`.